louiskwt/teach-myself-cs/programming/sicp/notes.md

 When recursively processing lists, the base case is often the empty list and the recursive case is often all-but-the-first items.

+A tree recursive function is a recursive function that makes more than one call to itself, resulting in a tree-like series of calls.

 ## object

 An object is a bundle of data and behavior.